 |

-their innermost feelings about sex, a reference to women ripping off their
+habits revealing their innermost feelings about sex, a reference to women

 Everyone in sequence -- well, almost everyone -- describes her